Won’t I get hurt if I use my TV-B-Gone® remote control in someplace crowded?

 How can I get off your email list?

-What is your Warranty and Return policy?
+What are your Warranty and Return policies?

 What is the size and weight of a TV-B-Gone® remote?